tgdwyer/tgdwyer.github.io/_chapters/assignment2_2020.md

 A skeleton for the file can be found in `submission/Player.hs` in the code bundle.

-To keep the playing field level, and to allow us to evaluate your code we ask you use only the libraries provided.
+To keep the playing field level, and to allow us to evaluate your code, we ask you use only the libraries provided.
 In short, you cannot edit the `stack.yaml` and `package.yaml` or add functionality to the source code (in `src/`).

 You will need to submit a file called `studentNo_name.zip` which you will create by zipping the contents of the `submission/` directory.

 If you have any extension, you will need to include them in a directory titled `extensions/` in your zip file.
+If your extension requires additional library, feel free to include your whole project -- except build files, e.g.
+`.stack-work/` -- in the `extensions/` folder.

 ### Choosing an action

 At the beginning of its turn, your player will need to decide whether to draw a card from the discard or the stock.
+The first parameter of the function is the card on top of the discard.
+The last parameter is your player's current hand.

-This function will also receive extra information about the previous turn, unless it's the first one.
-You will know: the card on top of the discard; what action you opponent took, unless you're the first player; and, what was your last memory, if you played before.
+This function will also receive extra information about the state of the game.
+This information is:

+- `(Score, Score)` the score as of last round as: *(your score, opponent score)*.
+In the first round of a game, this will be `(0, 0)`.
+- `Maybe String` what was your last memory.
+In the first turn of the first round, this will be `Nothing`.
+In subsequent turns, you will receive the memory you returned from `playCard`; the game does not change your memory in any way.
+In the first turn of each subsequent round, you will receive the last memory you returned in the previous round.
+This will allow you to keep track of parameters during a whole game.
+- `Maybe Draw` what action you opponent took if they played before you.
+If you are the dealer, this will be `Nothing` in the first round.

 ``` haskell
 data Draw = Stock | Discard